jmrphy/course_public_policy/README.md

 Choose a policy and examine the prospects for long-term policy making in that area.
 What factors would make the prospects of long-term policy successfully emerging?

+#### Week 6.
+The Public Opinion and Public Policy Nexus

+Does public opinion drive public policy?
+Does public opinion react to public policy?
+Is this enough to constitute democracy?

+**Required Readings**

+Soroka, Stuart N, and Christopher Wlezien.
+2005.
+“Opinion–Policy Dynamics: Public Preferences and Public Expenditure in the United Kingdom.”
+British Journal of Political Science 35(04): 665–89.

+Shapiro, Robert Y. (2011), ‘Public Opinion and American Democracy.’
+Public Opinion Quarterly 75(5): 982-1017.

+**Suggested Readings**

+Shapiro, Robert Y., and Lawrence R. Jacobs.
+(2001).
+‘Presidents and Polling: Politicians, Pandering, and the Study of Democratic Responsiveness.’
+Presidential Studies Quarterly 31(1): 150-167.

+Wright, Gerald C, Robert S Erikson, and John P McIver.
+1987.
+“Public Opinion and Policy Liberalism in the American States.”
+American Journal of Political Science 31(4): 980.

+Wlezien, Christopher.
+1995.
+“The Public as Thermostat: Dynamics of Preferences for Spending.”
+American Journal of Political Science 39(4): 981.

+Hobolt, Sara B. and Robert Klemmemsen.
+(2005).
+‘Responsive government?
+Public opinion and government policy preferences in Britain and Denmark.’
+Political Studies 53: 379-402.

+Hellwig, Timothy.
+2008.
+“Globalization, Policy Constraints, and Vote Choice.”
+The Journal of Politics 70(04): 1128.

+Kelly, Nathan J. 2005.
+“Political Choice, Public Policy, and Distributional Outcomes.”
+American Journal of Political Science 49(4): 865–80.

+Matsubayashi, Tetsuya, and Rene R Rocha.
+2012.
+“Racial Diversity and Public Policy in the States.”
+Political Research Quarterly 65(3): 600–614.

+Page, Benjamin I, and Robert Y Shapiro.
+1983.
+“Effects of Public Opinion on Policy.”
+The American political science review 77(1): 175.

 ##### Week 7.
 Does “Fast Thinking” Undermine the Prospects for Both Democracy and Public Policy?

 Questions to consider: